Blog

 🥑 Anorexia

-Once I finished SSP, I was still struggling with restrictive behaviors.
+When I finished the SSP, I was still struggling with restrictive behaviors.
 While I had noticeably less fear around trying new foods, less guilt/shame associated with specific foods, and less fixation overall around body size and shape, I was still having a hard time being consistent with eating.

 I went back to the same treatment center after completing SSP, and as their team would attest, I came back a “different person.”